2010 Arizona Cardinals season: Week 13: vs. St. Louis Rams

 Hoping to break a six-game losing streak the Cardinals played on home ground for a division rivalry match against the Rams.
 The Cardinals took the early lead as kicker Jay Feely got a 45 and a 41-yard field goal.
 They soon trailed after kicker Josh Brown hit a 28, 52 and 20-yard field goal.
-This was followed in the third quarter by RB Steven Jackson getting a 27-yard TD run, and with Brown making a 43-yard field goal.
+This was followed in the third quarter by running back Steven Jackson getting a 27-yard touchdown run, and with Brown making a 43-yard field goal.

 With the loss, the Cardinals fell to 3–9.

 Week 14: vs. Denver Broncos

 The Cardinals thirteenth game was an interconference duel with the Broncos.
-The Cardinals trailed early as Broncos kicker Steven Hauschka nailed a 32-yard field goal, but rallied to take the lead with kicker Jay Feely making a 36 and a 48-yard field goal, followed by his 5-yard TD run to the endzone, then he made a 55, 23 and a 49-yard field goal to put the Cardinals up 22–3.
-The lead was narrowed slightly as Hauchka got a 30-yard field goal, but the Cardinals increased their lead with RB Tim Hightower getting an 8-yard TD run.
-The Broncos tried to break down the lead as RB Knowshon Moreno got a 1-yard TD run, but the Cardinals pulled away with Hightower getting a 35-yard TD run, followed by DE Darnell Dockett recovering a fumble in the endzone for a touchdown.
+The Cardinals trailed early as Broncos kicker Steven Hauschka nailed a 32-yard field goal, but rallied to take the lead with kicker Jay Feely making a 36 and a 48-yard field goal, followed by his 5-yard touchdown run to the endzone, then he made a 55, 23 and a 49-yard field goal to put the Cardinals up 22–3.
+The lead was narrowed slightly as Hauschka got a 30-yard field goal, but the Cardinals increased their lead with running back Tim Hightower getting an 8-yard touchdown run.
+The Broncos tried to break down the lead as running back Knowshon Moreno got a 1-yard touchdown run, but the Cardinals pulled away with Hightower getting a 35-yard touchdown run, followed by defensive end Darnell Dockett recovering a fumble in the endzone for a touchdown.

 With the win, Arizona improved to 4–9, and got their first-ever win over the Broncos in the franchise's history, though they tied in 1973 and never played the Broncos between 1978 and 1988.
-Despite losing nine games on the year, the Cardinals are still playoff-eligible in the very weak NFC West.
+Despite losing nine games on the year, the Cardinals were still playoff-eligible in the very weak NFC West.

 Week 15: at Carolina Panthers

 Coming off their win over the Broncos the Cardinals flew to Bank of America Stadium for an NFC duel with the Panthers.
 In the first quarter the Cardinals trailed early as kicker John Kasay hit a 28 and a 29-yard field goal.
-This was followed in the second quarter by QB Jimmy Clausen completing a 16-yard touchdown pass to TE Jeff King.
+This was followed in the second quarter by quarterback Jimmy Clausen completing a 16-yard touchdown pass to tight end Jeff King.
 The Cardinals answered with kicker Jay Feely nailing a 23-yard field goal, but struggled further after Kasay made a 24 and a 43-yard field goal.
-The Cardinals tried to come back with Steve Breaston recovering a fumble in the end zone for a touchdown (With a failed two-point conversion) and then with Feely getting a 30-yard field goal, but the Panthers' defense was enough to secure themselves the win.
+The Cardinals tried to come back with Steve Breaston recovering a fumble in the end zone for a touchdown (with a failed two-point conversion) and then with Feely getting a 30-yard field goal, but the Panthers' defense was enough to secure themselves the win.

 With the loss, Arizona fell to 4–10, and was officially ousted from the postseason for the first time since 2007.